kimsseTheWolf/UnionProject/README.md

 This guide will tell you some very basic terms and ways to progress all your files.
 It's not very difficult to understand!

+**NOTE:** The console has already stopped support since Aug.
+21th, 2022.

 ## Basic Definitions